Project Firestart: Reception

 Project Firestart was generally well received by the press in 1989.
-The famous videogame magazine Zzap!64 rated the game 91%, with the following comment: "Project Firestart is jam-packed with the sort of fast-paced, polished presentation and chilling atmosphere which make software epics.".

-Another magazine, PowerPlay, rated the game 78/100, describing it as "characterized by an unbelievably thick atmosphere" and at the same time criticizing its use of a disk-exchange system, which requires the player to swap the disks many times mid-game.
+Zzap!64 rated the game 91%, with the following comment: "Project Firestart is jam-packed with the sort of fast-paced, polished presentation and chilling atmosphere which make software epics".
+German magazine Power Play, rated the game 78/100, saying it was "characterized by an incredibly dense atmosphere", but at the same time criticizing its use of a disk-exchange system, which requires the player to swap the disks many times mid-game.
 Computer Gaming World noted the game succeeds outside the traditional mold of action or adventure games and said, "While the game may fail to satisfy devout action gamers because the pacing of the action is slow or doctrinaire role-players because of the lack of true interaction and character development, it is a suspenseful blend of music, graphics, decision-making, action, clues, plot, and even, romance."

-Although never commercially successful, the game has an enduring cult following, and is ranked on Lemon64 as the 59th best Commodore 64 game by user votes (minimum 120) as of 2023.

 Legacy

-IGN has called it the first "fully formed vision of survival horror as we know it today," citing its balance of action and adventure, limited ammunition, weak weaponry, vulnerable main character, feeling of isolation, storytelling through journals, graphic violence, open exploration, cut-scenes, multiple endings and use of dynamically triggered music—all of which were characteristic elements of later games in the survival horror genre.
+IGN has called it the first "fully formed vision of survival horror as we know it today", citing its balance of action and adventure, limited ammunition, weak weaponry, vulnerable main character, feeling of isolation, storytelling through journals, graphic violence, open exploration, cut-scenes, multiple endings and use of dynamically triggered music—all of which were characteristic elements of later games in the survival horror genre.
 Penny Arcade has similarly described it as "the Survival Horror template in its entirety".

-In an interesting turn of events, the ship the player is on in the game is called the "Prometheus", while the game itself is very reminiscent of Ridley Scott's Alien, who would then go on to direct a prequel film in 2012 titled Prometheus.